Janów Lubelski: History

 Soviet and Polish troops captured Janów on July 26, 1944, and afterwards the town was restored to Poland, although with a Soviet-installed communist regime, which remained in power until the Fall of Communism in the 1980s.
 In April 1945, units of the Home Army attacked the local prison, freeing resistance fighters from Warsaw, who were kept there.
 Near Janów, the Battle of Porytowe Wzgórze took place.

 In 1956 Janów County was re-created, and in the 1960s the town grew, due to several new factories built there.
 The number of inhabitants grew, new districts were created, a new hospital was opened, as well as kindergartens, post office, and a municipal stadium.

+From 1975 to 1998, Janów belonged to Tarnobrzeg Voivodeship.

 Sights and culture

 Janów is home to two local museums and the Baroque Saint Mary of Rosary Sanctuary, located in the former Dominican monastery (1694–1769).
 The world's oldest monument dedicated to Tadeusz Kościuszko, dating back to 1818, is located in the town.
 The town is surrounded by forests.